Authentication Flow

 Overview

-JWT Token Architecture
+JWT Token Architecture (Backend-For-Frontend Pattern)

 - Keycloak JWT Access Token: The actual access token issued by Keycloak, used for authenticating API calls to backend services.
 This JWT contains user claims and permissions for resource access.
+These tokens are never exposed to client-side JavaScript.

 Authentication Flow Sequence Diagram